 Another pro is that you’ll have more control and flexibility over your proxy access.
 You can change the password easily — for those who are worried about their passwords getting hacked, this is a way to fend oﬀ such attacks.

 The con of this is that you have to potentially change your password often.
-In some ways IP authentication is more secure because your proxies aren’t subject to a password being cracked.
+In some ways, IP authentication is more secure because your proxies aren’t subject to a password being cracked.

 The final major pro is that you can access your proxies from anywhere.
-As you’ll see below, the IP authentication method limits you (potentially), while the username and password authentication method makes it so you can log into your proxies, and use them, from any location.
+As you’ll see below, the IP authentication method limits you (potentially), while the username and password authentication method make it so you can log into your proxies, and use them, from any location.